castro-gzlz/mr-plotter/README.md

 If your favorite model is not yet included in *mr-plotter*, you have any usage problems, or you came up with an improvement, don't hesitate to contact me at [acastro@cab.inta-csic.es](acastro@cab.inta-csic.es).
 Mister plotter is open to [contributors](https://github.com/castro-gzlz/mr-plotter?tab=readme-ov-file#contributors-and-change-log)!

+Also, for an interactive manipulation of mass-radius diagrams with sliders check out **MADRIGAS**!

 ## Installation & Requirements